-Gun laws that actually prevent child injuries, new study show
+Do gun laws save lives?
+New study says lack of research makes it hard to know

 (CNN)The real effects of most gun laws are unknown due to a scarcity of evidence, a new and far-reaching systematic review of US gun policy finds.

-The analysis, which was intended to seed the gun debate with nonpartisan data, did find "credible evidence" that child-access prevention laws reduce unintended firearm injuries to children.
+The analysis, which was intended to seed the gun debate with nonpartisan data, did, however, find "credible evidence" that child-access prevention laws reduce unintended firearm injuries to children.
 These laws, which require guns to be stored safely, also reduce self-injuries and suicides, say the researchers at RAND, a nonprofit research organization.

 Access prevention laws reduce unintended firearm injuries to children and also reduce self-injuries and suicides, the evidence suggests, researchers at Rand found.